 Prior to joining Matrix Partners, Erin held positions in and around venture capital and private equity in the Boston area since 2006.

-Erin’s most recent experience was manager of the outsourced fund administration practice for Q-Biz Solutions (acquired by Dynamo Software) where she oversaw a team of fund accountants servicing 17 clients with approximately $8B AUM.
+Erin’s most recent experience was managing the outsourced fund administration practice for Q-Biz Solutions (acquired by Dynamo Software) where she oversaw a team of fund accountants servicing 17 clients with approximately $8B AUM.
 Prior to that, Erin held positions with several venture capital or private equity firms in the Boston area, including Greylock and THL Credit.
 Erin started her career as an auditor in the technology practice of PricewaterhouseCoopers.
+She is a Certified Public Accountant.

 Q-Biz Solutions/Dynamo Software